 If you want to quickly gauge how clean your potential roommate is, always check the bathroom(s).

-Before we see you off for the day, we wanted to touch on how to find a roommate on Craigslist safely.
+It’s important to touch on how to find a roommate on Craigslist safely.
 While Craigslist is a great tool, like any roommate finder, you need to be careful and you need be safe.

 Never meet up at someone’s apartment alone.
 Always take a friend and always have your phone fully charged before heading over.
 Also, a good rule of thumb is to always meet at a public place first.
 Grab a cup of coffee and feel out the person before you agree to see their place.
 If you don’t like the person, there is no reason to see their apartment anyways.